Living-with-machines/jisc-wrangler/README.md

 # jisc-wrangler
-Tool for restructuring data in the JISC 19th Century British Library Newspaper collection
+A command line tool for restructuring data in the JISC 19th Century British Library Newspaper collection.

 :construction: This tool is under construction :construction: